ananddwivedi95/SPRING-BOOT/README.md

 ## 📚 Learning Source

-All modules and implementations are directly inspired and built by following the **Spring Boot tutorial series by [Dilip S B (IT Academy)](https://www.youtube.com/@DilipSundarraj)** on YouTube.
-His step-by-step approach ensures clear understanding and practical experience.
+All modules and implementations are directly inspired and built by following the **Spring Boot tutorial series by [Dilip S B — IT Academy](https://www.youtube.com/@DilipSundarraj)** on YouTube.
+His step-by-step teaching ensures clarity, hands-on practice, and real-world knowledge.

 ---